oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/19c-upgrade-dbcli/files/best-practices-upgrading-to-19c-using-dbcli-in-oci.md

 ###### Database:
-1. Analyze the existing database and its components, such as tablespaces, data files and schemas.
+1. Analyze the existing database and its components, such as tablespaces, data files, and schemas.
 2. Resolve any outstanding database issues, such as inconsistencies or corruption.
 3. Implement necessary performance tuning and optimizations before the upgrade.
 4. Ensure that the database is adequately backed up and the backups are accessible during the upgrade process.

-By analyzing the existing database, resolving outstanding issues and implementing performance tuning and optimizations beforehand, the organization can save significant downtime.
+By analyzing the existing database, resolving outstanding issues, and implementing performance tuning and optimizations beforehand, the organization can save significant downtime.

 ### Provisioning
 -	Create a Database 12c VM DB system in OCI.